You may think, or have been told, that the art industry is struggling, that selling art online is impossible.

 Right now happens to be the best time ever, in recorded history, for artists to control their own destiny and become more successful than ever before.

-Right now – today – the opportunity for art sellers has never been greater and it has also never been easier to build a real, long-term business selling art.
+Right now – today – the opportunity for art sellers has never been greater, and it has also never been easier to build art selling websites that establish a long-term career.
 The entire purpose of this article is discuss this topic and illustrate why this is the case.

 An Artist’s Potential Market Opportunity Has Never Been Larger

-Before art began selling online, the potential market size for an artist was limited by the local shows they could attend, as well as the art galleries and publishers who would offer to represent them.
+Before selling artwork online, the potential market size for an artist was limited by the local shows they could attend, as well as the art galleries and publishers who would offer to represent them.

 In other words, an artist’s entire market size (or the vast majority of it) was their local city or state.
 And historically, this has severely limited the potential market opportunity for every art seller.
 There’s just not enough eyeballs if you are limited to only those you meet in person or who happen to walk into one of the galleries carrying your work.